Dr. Emily Bloom, Public Humanities Fellow

-Dr. Emily Bloom, a Sarah Lawrence College Public Humanities Fellow and faculty member, is collaborating with the Wartburg Adult Care Community in Mount Vernon, New York, to connect undergraduates and seniors in a series of conversations about objects, memories, and the things that matter to us all.
+The Mellon grant brought Professor Emily Bloom to Wartburg as our resident Public Humanities Fellow working to connect undergraduates and seniors in a series of conversations about objects, memories, and the things that matter to us all.

-Starting in the fall 2021 semester, Bloom launched an oral history project that uses objects—whether historical, aesthetic, or personal—to help Wartburg residents share their stories with Sarah Lawrence students, family members, fellow residents, and Wartburg staff.
-The project focuses on identifying evocative objects that can allow us to tap into memories, ideas, and beliefs and to communicate them with each other.
-As part of this project, there are opportunities for lifelong learning alongside college students, a recurring podcast featuring Wartburg residents’ stories produced by Sarah Lawrence students, and an “object-of-the month” series of discussions, talks, and activities.
-Read the Object Lessons newsletter from December 2021.
+Starting in the fall of 2021, Professor Bloom launched an intergenerational learning project that uses objects—whether historical, aesthetic, or personal—to help Wartburg residents share their stories with Sarah Lawrence students, family members, fellow residents, and Wartburg staff.
+The project focuses on identifying evocative objects that allow us to tap into memories, ideas, and beliefs and to communicate them with each other.
+Sarah Lawrence students interviewed Wartburg residents to create two podcast series: Object Lessons and Musical Memories.
+These podcasts can be found on Wartburg’s Soundcloud page: https://on.soundcloud.com/hpPt9.

 Objects and Memory Podcast Series